The Quest for a Guggenheim – Budget, Notification, Rejection and Closing Remarks

 The rejected applicants portfolios will start being returned in May.
 It may take many months to get your portfolio back.
 Two months have gone by and I’m still waiting for the return of my photographs.
 When I contacted the Foundation to inquire about the return shipment I was told they only have one person to handle the return shipping and she was swamped.

 If you are successful you will be asked to submit a budget.
 I’d advise to take your time and submit a detailed budget.
 Don’t just blow it off as I would do with a cavalier…send me whatever you want to.
+I’m not very good at doing things I don’t like to do.
+And ‘playing accountant’ is tops on my don’t like to do list.

 Here is Smith’s famous ‘Jazz Loft.’

 When Smith needed money he would pawn his gear.
-I read he died with $18 in the bank.

 Smith did not want to waste money to fix a window.
 Instead he used it as a matte box to shoot through.